as-pect/as-pect/readme.md

 Reporters are the way tests get reported.
 When running the CLI, the `DefaultReporter` is used and all the values will be logged to the console.
 The test suite itself does not log out test results.
-If you want to use a custom reporter, you can create your own by extending the abstract reporter class.
+If you want to use a custom reporter, you can create your own by extending the abstract `Reporter` class.

 ```ts
 export abstract class Reporter {